Esteban Lisa: The Abstract Cabinet

 September 16–December 10, 2017

-Organized by the Fundación Juan March and accompanied by a scholarly catalogue, The Abstract Cabinet opened in Spain at the Museu Fundación Juan March in Palma (February 1–May 20, 2017) and will travel to the Museo de Arte Abstracto Español in Cuenca (June 2–September 3, 2017).
+Organized by the Fundación Juan March and curated by Elizabeth Thompson Goizueta, The Abstract Cabinet opened in Spain at the Museu Fundación Juan March in Palma (February 1–May 20, 2017) and will travel to the Museo de Arte Abstracto Español in Cuenca (June 2–September 3, 2017).
+It is accompanied by a scholarly catalogue.